Last Updated on April 13, 2025 by Maged kamel

 Mohr’s circle of inertia-fourth case.

-In this post, we will be talking about Mohr’s circle of inertia-fourth case.
-Mohr’s circle of the inertia-fourth case is the case where the moment of inertia about the x-axis is lesser than the moment of inertia about axis Y, and the product of inertia Ixy is negative.
+In this post, we will discuss Mohr’s circle of inertia, the fourth case.
+In this case, the moment of inertia about the x-axis is less than that of the y-axis, and the product of inertia Ixy is negative.

-We are expecting that the tangent value of 2θp is negative from the equation of tan 2θp since Ixy is negative.
+We expect that the tangent value of 2θp is negative from the equation of tan 2θp since Ixy is negative.

 What is the orientation of the principal axes for Mohr’s circle of the inertia-fourth case?